awsdocs/aws-systems-manager-user-guide/doc_source/setup-create-vpc.md

    + **`com.amazonaws.region.logs`** – This endpoint is optional\.
 However, it can be created if you want to use Amazon CloudWatch Logs \(CloudWatch Logs\) for Session Manager, Run Command, or SSM Agent logs\.

 1. Follow the steps in [Create a gateway endpoint](https://docs.aws.amazon.com/vpc/latest/privatelink/vpce-gateway.html#create-gateway-endpoint) to create the following gateway endpoint for Amazon S3\.
-   + **`com.amazonaws.region.s3`** – Systems Manager uses this endpoint to update SSM Agent and toperform patching operations\.
+   + **`com.amazonaws.region.s3`** – Systems Manager uses this endpoint to update SSM Agent and to perform patching operations\.
 Systems Manager also uses this endpoint for tasks like uploading output logs you choose to store in S3 buckets, retrieving scripts or other files you store in buckets, and so on\.
 If the security group associated with your instances restricts outbound traffic, you must add a rule to allow traffic to the prefix list for Amazon S3\.
 For more information, see [Modify your security group](https://docs.aws.amazon.com/vpc/latest/privatelink/vpce-gateway.html#vpc-endpoints-security) in the *AWS PrivateLink Guide*\.

+   For information about the AWS managed S3 buckets that SSM Agent must be able to access, see [SSM Agent communications with AWS managed S3 buckets](ssm-agent-minimum-s3-permissions.md)\.
+If you're using a virtual private cloud \(VPC\) endpoint in your Systems Manager operations, you must provide explicit permission in an EC2 instance profile for Systems Manager, or in a service role for nodes in a hybrid environment\.

 ## Create an interface VPC endpoint policy<a name="sysman-endpoint-policies"></a>